 Despite Verhofstadt’s association with left-wing policies, he is a very wealthy individual.
 He served as the former prime minister of Belgium before entering politics at the EU level and routinely ranked as one of the highest-earning politicians in the entire European Parliament.
-According to a report from Transparency International (TI) from 2018, records show he earned between €920,000 and €1.4 million in that year alone, and that is on top of his salary as a member of parliament, which already amounts to approximately €13,000 per month.
+According to a report from Transparency International (TI) from 2018, records show he earned between €920,000 and €1.4 million in that year alone.
+That money comes on top of his salary as a member of parliament, which already amounts to approximately €13,000 per month, according to a report from Belgian news outlet BRF.
 A report from 2021, also citing TI data, also put him in the top five earners in the European Parliament.

 MEPs are allowed to work part-time in their role as politicians, but TI has long argued that it creates conflicts of interests.

 It is unclear what Verhofstadt’s total net worth is, but he sits on various company boards as a director and is often paid substantial fees to speak at events.
 He also led the left-wing Renew faction in the European Parliament until 2019, which likely further padded his earnings.

 Despite Verhofstadt’s wealth, for renovating his home, the former prime minister received significant support from the Flemish government, the province of East Flanders, and the city of Ghent, totaling €327,784, according to information from the Knack news portal.